diofant/diofant/docs/release/notes-0.11.rst

 * :sympyissue:`18751` handling of rsolve coefficients
 * :sympyissue:`18749` polys: Berlekamp factorization failure
 * :sympyissue:`18895` Factor with extension=True drops a factor of y - 1
+* :sympyissue:`18894` sring extension=True error: nan is not in any domain